Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Phytotherapists often work in a paramedical profession or have a naturopathic training within which they apply herbal medicine.

-During the first consultation, they first gain an overview of the client's situation, record any health complaints and then carry out an examination using their individual methods.
-This can be a tongue and pulse diagnosis, a comprehensive blood count, palpation, listening or observation of breathing and voice.
-The therapist then develops an idea of possible clinical pictures or functional disorders and draws up a treatment plan.
-Herbal substances can be used or administered in a wide variety of forms.
-As teas or tablets, in oils and ointments, as wraps and compresses.
-The herbal active ingredients are often supplemented by further measures and recommendations.
-These may include dietary advice, exercise therapy or psychological counseling.
+During the first consultation, they gain an overview of the client's situation, record the health complaints and then carry out an examination using their individual methods.
+Depending on the medical specialty, this may include a tongue and pulse diagnosis, a comprehensive blood count, palpation, listening or observation of breathing and voice.
+He/she uses this to develop an idea of possible clinical pictures or functional disorders and draws up a treatment plan.
+Herbal active ingredients can be used or administered in a wide variety of forms for treatment: as teas or tablets, in oils and ointments, as compresses and pads.
+The herbal active ingredients are often supplemented by further measures and recommendations - such as advice on diet, exercise therapy or psychological counseling.

 Question 1: